bssrdf/federal-tax-prep/README.md

 ### Adding Forms

-    The main steps in adding a form are:
       - Add the original form to templates.
       - Add a new Python file to the form in forms.
 Like the other files, it should have `fill_in_form` and `build_data`